-Woman removes Confederate flag in front of S.C. statehouse
+Woman removes Confederate flag from S.C. statehouse

 Columbia, S.C. — The Confederate flag was temporarily removed from the front of the South Carolina Statehouse on Saturday when a woman climbed the flagpole and — despite calls by police to get down — removed the banner.